anuragsrivastav-dtu/Sectoral-Analysis-For-Indian-Economy/README.md

 - Choose the most appropriate model based on evaluation metrics.
 - Generate forecasts for risk-adjusted returns in the investment strategy.

-Remember, this pipeline is a general outline of the steps you can follow in your project.
-Adjustments might be needed based on specific data characteristics and project requirements.